2026-04-26 Fourth Sunday of Easter

 - The forgiveness of sins refers to state of pure grace in communion with God - the most holy of holies.
 When we are in a state of sin, we cannot simultaneously be in a state of grace.

-Psalm 23
+Psalm 23 -

-I shall not want - That’s Supply!
+I shall not want - Supply!
+Listening!
+Complete satisfaction!

-He restoreth my soul - That’s Healing!
+He refreshes my soul - Forgiveness!
+Reconciliation!
+Healing!

-For His name sake - That’s Purpose!
+for His name sake - Purpose!

 1 Peter 2:20b-25